Niklas81/mithril-interactive-tutorial/README.md

 ## Current State of the Tutorial

-The tutorial should progress in three phases:
+**The tutorial should progress in three phases:**

-1. Step-by-step instructions leading to an understanding of everything in the Mithril "[Getting Started Guide](http://lhorie.github.io/mithril/getting-started.html)"
+1. Step-by-step instructions leading to an understanding of everything in the "[Getting Started Guide](http://lhorie.github.io/mithril/getting-started.html)"
 2. A thorough exploration of the [Mithril API](http://lhorie.github.io/mithril/mithril.html) with an emphasis on experimentation.
 3. Working examples to accompany Leo Horie's excellent [blog posts](http://lhorie.github.io/mithril-blog/).